technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 1 - Enable Fabric Copilot for Power BI to use it for Power BI service and Power BI Desktop.md

-# Enable Fabric Copilot for Power BI to use it for Power BI service and Power BI Desktop
+# Lab 1 - Enable Fabric Copilot for Power BI to use it for Power BI service and Power BI Desktop

-**Objective**

-1. In this lab, you will enable the trial Fabric license and create a Fabric capacity which you will be using to execute the further labs

-2. You will also know to use Copilot in Power BI service and desktop
+**Objective** - In this lab, you will enable the trial Fabric license and create a Fabric capacity which you will be using to execute the further labs.
+You will also know to use Copilot in Power BI service and desktop

 ## Task 1 - Enable Fabric Trial License